Sept. 2015 - Present: PhD Student, Columbia University

 - Computational analysis of the critical history of George Eliot’s novel Middlemarch.

-- A collaboration with Milan Terlunen, Sierra Eckert, and other members of Columbia University’s Graph for Experimental Methods in the Humanities
+- A collaboration with Milan Terlunen, Sierra Eckert, and other members of Columbia University’s Group for Experimental Methods in the Humanities

 - Abstract submitted to Digital Humanities 2017